How to get a credit card with no credit history

 -

-What does it mean to have no credit history?
+What if you have no credit history?

-The credit bureaus receive information about your credit activity from financial institutions, lenders and credit card issuers.
-Based on that information, the credit bureaus build credit reports, which are then used to calculate credit scores.
-So if you don’t have any credit accounts, there’s no activity to build a credit history.
-And that means there’ll be no credit scores or reports.
+When you have no credit history, it means the major credit bureaus don’t have information about how you’ve used credit in the past.
+If you don’t have any credit accounts, there’s no activity to build a credit history.
+And that means credit bureaus can’t compile credit reports.
 This situation is also known as being credit invisible.

 Credit cards for people with no credit history